saleae/logic2-automation/python/docs/source/getting_started.rst

 There you have it!
 Take a look at the documentation for Manager and Capture to see how the functionality all works!

 Also, for most automated applications, you won't want to start the software manually.
-See this section for more information about different ways to launch the Logic software, including through this python library.
+See :ref:`this section<launching-and-starting-socket>` for more information about different ways to launch the Logic software, including through this python library.

+.. _device-serial-number:

 Finding the Serial Number of a Device
 -------------------------------------